Home>Academics>Master Programs>Sciences Po Law School Clinic>Capstone course international law in action

 Field trip to the United Nations and participation in the UPR of France (Geneva, January 2017).

-With the aim of providing empirical findings to the UN Special rapporteur in her official visit to France, students prepared a report that included data collection, court observations and interviews with defence lawyers and prosecutors.
+In preparation for the official visit of the UN Special Rapporteur, Ms. Fionnuala Ní Aoláin, to France, students conducted research and prepared a report based on data collection, court observations, and interviews with defence lawyers and prosecutors.

-Outcome: Our report was submitted to the UN Special Rapporteur, Ms. Fionnuala Ní Aoláin on her official visit to France in May 2018.
-It was cited in the Report of the Special Rapporteur which was submitted to UN Human Rights Council in March 2019 (see Report of the Special Rapporteur).
+Outcome: The report was submitted to the Special Rapporteur during her official visit to France in May 2018 and was cited in the Report of the Special Rapporteur to the UN Human Rights Council (March 2019).

-This project was supported by Court Watch (Open Society Foundations)
+This project was supported by Court Watch (Open Society Foundations).

-Professor Weill in collaboration with UC Berkeley.
+Sharon Weill, in collaboration with UC Berkeley

-Professors Sharon Weill and Omer Shatz
+Sharon Weill and Omer Shatz

 The Colombian Special Jurisdiction for Peace

-Adv.
 Omer Shatz

 EU migration policies in the Mediterranean and Libya